That seemingly innocent faucet drip

 Leaving all the lights on

 POPimage/ShutterstockTurning off the lights in rooms you're not using is one way to save cash, but there's a more substantial way to stop lighting your money on fire: "A common fix is replacing incandescent lights with LEDs," says Shayanfekr.
 According to Energy.gov, if you replace your home's five most frequently used light fixtures with LED bulbs, you could save $75 a year.
 Switching to LED bulbs is a small investment but it pays off—they generally last 3 to 25 times longer than an incandescent bulb.
-Here are more clever ways to save on lighting.
+Smart home owners do these things once a year.

 Backed up dryer hose